About BSS Guardian™

 | 2D and 3D facility maps | Interactive, location-specific | Not included |

-| “I’m Safe” real-time check-ins | Built-in | Add-on or unavailable |
+| “I’m Safe” real-time check-ins | Add-on | Add-on or unavailable |

 | Compliance reporting | Automated, audit-ready | Manual exports |